shipyard/shipyard-action/README.md

 Securely authenticate into [Shipyard](https://shipyard.build)-generated environments to test before merge by running E2E tests against an ephemeral environment on every commit.

-This action connects to Shipyard using your **API Token** and fetches the environment variables necessary to test against your existing environments within your [GitHub Actions](https://docs.github.com/en/actions) workflow.
+This action connects to Shipyard using your **API token** and fetches the environment variables necessary to test against your existing environments within your [GitHub Actions](https://docs.github.com/en/actions) workflow.

 ## Setup
 - Obtain your API token from your Shipyard **Org Settings** page